Zero-Tang/NoirVisor/src/svm_core/readme.md

 If the subverted host accesses Secure Memory, then `#NPF` is triggered.
 Such `#NPF` is refered as NSV-Violation.
 Current implementation of NoirVisor simply ignores these memory access instructions and continues the execution of the host.

 ## Encrypted Virtual Machine
 AMD-V provides a mechanism for encrypted guests.
 This mechanism enables a guest to run in a manner where codes and data are encrypted and the only decrypted version of them are only available within the guest itself.
 It would require the hypervisor to enable the `SEV` (Secure Encrypted Virtualization) feature.
-Please note that, as the hypervisor is no longer able to inspect or alter all guest code or data, the hypervisor model is departing from the standard x86 virtualization model. <br>
+Please note that, as the hypervisor is no longer able to inspect or alter all guest code or data, the hypervisor model is departing from the standard x86 virtualization model. \
 Running a VM with SEV-enabled must have coordination with AMD Secure Processor, often abbreviated as AMD-SP, which is an external PCI device.
 Please note that VT-Core and SVM-Core of NoirVisor are considered to be CPU-driving.
 As such, coordination with AMD-SP is not included as a part of SVM-Core.

 ### Encrypted State